 Many crafters also find that a hot glue gun and glue sticks are indispensable when they need a quick, reasonably strong bond.
-While you can buy a perfectly serviceable glue gun for around $3.00, you may want to invest in a higher-quality model like the PowerShot Cordless glue gun.
+While you can buy a perfectly serviceable glue gun for around $3.00, you may want to invest in a higher-quality cordless glue gun.

 This PowerShot comes with a convenient base that holds the gun and heats the glue, and the tip is designed to prevent dripping.
 Applying the glue is easier without having to worry about the gun's cord being too short or getting in your way.

 Every crafter should have at least a few rubber stamps in her kit, especially some that are holiday or event-oriented.
 You can use stamps to make homemade greeting cards and gift tags, decorate scrapbook pages, and add designs to fliers and other artwork.

 Stampin' Up is one of the top brands in rubber stamps, and their selection of designs is second to none.
 Many of their sets become collectors items that are sold for more than their original cost on eBay.

 There are many types of ink pads, but permanent ink pads are usually the best choice because they won't run once they are set.
 This means you can color in your stamped images without causing the outlines to run.

 Having a dedicated craft table means you don't have to risk the surfaces on your dining room table or kitchen counter top.
 A simple card table works just fine, but if you need a bigger work space, consider an NPS resin folding table.

 This model provides plenty of crafting space, and the tabletop is heat resistant up to 212 degrees Fahrenheit.
 The table is sturdy yet lightweight, and you can easily fold the legs and put it away if you need the space for something else.